Update: This novel is being revised in 2018 for the new Wild Mountain series. Coming October 16. See Dragonfly Publishing.

 3.9 rating based on 36 ratings (all editions)

 Author(s): Publisher: Moon Willow Press

-Back to the Garden presents a frightening and tragic possibility for our future but doesn’t ignore our affirmative connection to nature and other people.
-The novel attempts to open people’s eyes to the importance of respecting ecological limits, before it’s too late.
+Back to the Garden presents a frightening and tragic possibility for our future but doesn’t ignore our affirmative connection to the wilderness and to other people.
+The novel attempts to open people’s eyes to the importance of respecting limits, before it’s too late.